ansible/ansible/docs/docsite/rst/network_getting_started/first_playbook.rst

 .. literalinclude:: sample_files/first_playbook.yml
    :language: yaml

-Here you set the group (hosts: all), the connection method (connection: network_cli) and the module (in each task) in the playbook so you can omit them on the command line.
+The playbook sets three of the seven values from the command line above: the group (``hosts: all``), the connection method (``connection: network_cli``) and the module (in each task).
+With those values set in the playbook, you can omit them on the command line.
 The playbook also adds a second task to show the config output.
 When a module runs in a playbook, the output is held in memory for use by future tasks instead of written to the console.
 The debug task here lets you see the results in your shell.

 2. Run the playbook with the command: